33 Essential Spices I Recommend Stocking Up On

 Dry Powdered mustard is made from mustard seeds.
 Those seeds can come from various mustard plants, including yellow and brown varieties.

 Mustard can provide some health benefits for you and your family.
 It contains healthy minerals, like manganese, zinc, phosphorus, and iron.
-As a spice that tends to be acidic, it also is a good source of omega-3 fatty acids.
-Foods with omega-3 fatty acids have been shown to help people with high cholesterol, high blood pressure, heart disease, arthritis, osteoporosis, heart disease, and various other health challenges.
+As a spice that tends to be acidic, it is also a good source of omega-3 fatty acids.
+Foods rich in omega-3 fatty acids have been shown to help manage conditions such as high cholesterol, high blood pressure, heart disease, arthritis, osteoporosis, and other health challenges.
 There are also antioxidant properties that help control the body’s free radicals.

-Some common uses of mustard are as a dry rub, special addition to salad dressings, in sauces with a cream or cheese base, on ham, added to ground beef, in deviled eggs, and of course, on hot dogs.
+Some common uses of mustard are as a dry rub, a special addition to salad dressings, in sauces with a cream or cheese base, on ham, added to ground beef, in deviled eggs, and, of course, on hot dogs.

 Mustard Seed is great to stock for canning.